Finance

 FIN 4330 Portfolio Management and Risk Analytics (4 Credits)

 Case and project approach to foundation of investment portfolio management.
+This course emphasizes the application of modern portfolio management concepts and risk management principles.
 Prerequisite: FIN 4200.

 FIN 4410 Financial Planning & Analysis (4 Credits)

-Advanced course in financial planning and decision-making focusing on capital structure, working capital management, long-range and short-term financial planning, and mergers.
-Prerequisite: MBA 4112.
+Advanced course in financial planning and decision-making focusing on capital structure, working capital management, long-range and short-term financial planning, and other corporate events such as mergers and IPOs.
+Prerequisite: FIN 4630.

 FIN 4420 Capital Expenditure Analysis (4 Credits)